31i73/atom-dbg/README.md

 > The first provider to respond as being compatible will be selected
 > Note that the options supported vary depending on dbg providers, but `path`, `args` and `cwd` are recommended as defaults if relevant to the target

-> Returns a promise that fulfills to `true` if a valid dbg provider is found, or `false` if not
+Returns a promise that fulfills as `true` if a valid dbg provider is found, or `false` if not.

+If no options are passed and the user has configured valid settings in the config panel, these will be used instead.
+Alternatively, the config panel will be displayed and the returned promise will immediately fulfill as `true`.

 `stop()` - Cancel the currently active debug session

+`customDebug(options?)` - Displays the configuration panel

+> `options` - An optional object with the following properties:

+>> `debugger` - *Optional*.
+The name of the dbg provider to use.
+If set to an empty string, ``"automatic"`` will be selected
+>> `path` - *Optional*.
+The path to the file to debug
+>> `args` - *Optional*.
+An array of arguments to pass to the file being debugged
+>> `cwd` - *Optional*.
+The working directory to use when debugging

 `continue()` - Continue
 `pause()` - Pause